EmperorGesar/Unity-Maze/README.md

 ## Controls

-- Hold W to move forward
+- Hold WASD to move
 - Move the mouse to rotate the camera horizontally
 - Press Esc to pause in game